andrew-dorrycott/giphy_manager/README.md

 ```
 python3 -m flask run
 ```

+## Troubleshooting
+1. If `psycopg2` fails to install due to `libpq-fe.h` error, run the following:
+    `sudo apt install libpq-dev python3-dev`

 # Usage
 * From any browser, go to http://127.0.0.1:5000/register to create the first user